adoyle-h/eslint-config-adoyle-style/README.md

 # If your project use babel
 npm install -D eslint-plugin-babel babel-eslint

+# If your project use jest
+npm install -D eslint-plugin-jest
 ```

 **ATTENTION**: Use `npm install -E` to save eslint-config-adoyle-style with exact version.